peterooch/reactos/CONTRIBUTING.md

 ## Documentation

-There are some important points if you wouldd like to help document ReactOS:
+There are some important points if you would like to help document ReactOS:

 1. Make sure the documentation does not exist yet (if it does, help improve it).
 2. Respect [clean room reverse engineering] practices.